awslabs/amazon-sagemaker-workshop/Built-in-Algorithms/README.md

 ```

 10. Paste the code snippet below into a text editor, and then change the text in the angle brackets (< >) as follows.
 Do NOT put quotes around the values you insert.
-- arn_role:  (get from notebook instance in console).
+- arn_role:  To get the value for this variable, go to the SageMaker console, click **Notebook instances** in the left pane, then in the 'Notebook instances' table, click the name of the instance you created for this workshop.
+In the **Notebook instance settings** section, look for the 'IAM role ARN' value, and copy its text.
 It should look like the following:  `arn:aws:iam::1234567890:role/service-role/AmazonSageMaker-ExecutionRole-20171211T211964`.
 - bucket:  the name of the S3 bucket you used in your notebook.
 It should look like:  `s3://my-amazing-bucket`.

 ```